manik-007/irl-community-building-guide/README.md

 5. Best communities to associate with.

 ## Community corner
-1. Community Listings.
+1. Community Listings - list your community here.
-2. Stories of community folks.
+2. Inspiring stories of community folks.

 ## Note
 Share your valuable & constructive feedback here to make this a better guide for all.